pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

   zero-valued, the values of unspecified elements may be mapped to nonzero values (see [an example below](#application-random-sequence-of-rare-events-with-non-zero-mean)).
-So, in the domain of Calculus, the unspecified elements of sparse tensors can have any defined value.
+So, in the domain of Calculations, the unspecified elements of sparse tensors can have any defined value.

 Currently, in PyTorch, the unspecified elements of sparse tensors are